devicetree-org/lopper/README.md

    % pip install lopper[server,yaml,dt,pcpp]

    **Note:** lopper (via clone or pip) contains a vendored python libfdt (from dtc), since it is not available via a pip dependency.
 If the vendored versions do not match the python in use, you must manually ensure that libfdt is installed and available.

-   If it is not in a standard location, make sure it is on PYTHONPATH:
+   If libfdt python bindings are not in a standard location, make sure they are on PYTHONPATH:

    % export PYTHONPATH=<path to pylibfdt>:$PYTHONPATH